dangphu2412/express-knex-boilerplate/README.md

-# THIS IS TEMPLATE RESTFUL API FOR MONGOOSE
+# THIS IS TEMPLATE RESTFUL API FOR KNEX WITH ORM OBJECTION

 ## Setup
 ### Environment